olga12401/DuckDB/README.md

 ##  Create a Database File

-'To create a database in DuckDB', specify the database filename when launching DuckDB, or use the ```ATTACH DATABASE``` command.
+1. To create a database in DuckDB , specify the database filename when launching DuckDB, or use the ```ATTACH DATABASE``` command.
 DuckDB will automatically create a new database if the file doesn’t exist.

 In your terminal, create and open a new, empty DuckDB database by specifying a filename when launching DuckDB.